DEHuckaKpyT/telegram-bot/Writerside/topics/get-started.md

 # Get started

-To use the library, all you need to do is add a dependency, build a config, specify token and username and create the bot and its context.
+To use the library, all you need to do is add a dependency, build a config, specify token and create the bot context.

 <tabs id="bot-creating" group="telegram-bot-code">
     <tab title="Spring" group-key="spring">